EveTLynn/Blood-Cells-Detection/README.md

 pip install -U -q "tf-models-official"
 ```

-The next step is adding excute permission to the bash script and run it.
-The scripts will essentially do the following tasks:
+The next steps includes:
-- Split the BCCD dataset into train, validation and test set
+- Split the BCCD dataset into train, validation and test set using `split_img_anno.py`
-- Augment images and annotation
+- Augment images and annotation using `augmentation.py`
-- Set up configuration
+- Set up configuration, Train and evaluate, Export trained model in SavedModel format using `train.py`
-- Train and evaluate
+The steps can be run seperatedly (the default arguments for the scripts have been set to fit this project, change as needed)
-- Export trained model in SavedModel format
+All of those steps has been incorporate in `main.sh' script.
+To run the bash script, add excute permission run it as below.
 ```
 chmod u+x main.sh
 ./main.sh